 The Company has adopted a share option plan for which options to acquire up to 10% of the issued share capital, at the award date, may be granted to eligible optionees from time to time.
 Generally, share options granted have a maximum term of five years, and a vesting period and exercise price determined by the directors.
 The exercise price may not be less than the closing quoted price of the Company's common shares traded through the facilities of the exchange on which the Company's common shares are listed.
-As at December 31, 2019, the remaining share options available for issue under the plan were 3,058,669 (December 31, 2018 - 3,058,669).
+As at December 31, 2020, the remaining share options available for issue under the plan were 8,120,336 (December 31, 2019 - 3,058,669).

-For the years ended December 31, 2019 and 2018 (amounts expressed in thousands of US dollars, except where indicated)
+For the years ended December 31, 2020 and 2019 (amounts expressed in thousands of US dollars, except where indicated)

-Total share options granted during the year ended December 31, 2019 was nil (2018 - 2,740,000).
-Total share-based compensation expense recognized for the fair value of share options granted and vested during the year ended December 31, 2019 was \$6 (2018 - \$78).
+Total share options granted during the year ended December 31, 2020 was 8,150,000 (2019 - nil).
+Total share-based compensation expense recognized for the fair value of share options granted and vested during the year ended December 31, 2020 was 104 (2019 - 16).
+The fair value of the share options granted during the year ended December 31, 2020 was estimated on the date of grant using the Black-Scholes Option Pricing Model with the following weighted average assumptions: